There is an extreme over-rotation in sales on setting next steps. Setting next steps is NOT always a good thing.

 🟢 Good: Setting steps on REAL deals

 Instead, first determine if the deal is worth setting next steps with at all.
-Then, you should recommend the appropriate next step, but only if you have your prospects have proven that it's worth keeping them in your pipeline.
+Then, you should recommend the appropriate next step, but only if your prospects have proven that it's worth keeping them in your pipeline.

 That's where the Five Minute Drill comes in: Three questions you can ask at the end of every single call to determine if and how you set a next step.